sharifbhuiyan/surfs_up/README.md

 </p>

+Outcomes :
+From the above scenarios, outcomes are observed:

+- The average temperature in June and December is about 75 degree F and 71 degree F respectively. i.e. 4 degree difference between months.
+- June max temp 85 degree F and December max temp 83 degree F
+- June min temp 64 degree F and December max temp 56 degree F

 ```sharif

 --A Unique Titles table created that hold the most recent title of each employee excluding retired. (to remove duplicate rows, applied Dictinct ON employee_ID with Orderby )